Table of Contents

 When considering refinancing you should also look to your goals.
 Is your goal to borrow some of the equity available from your property value increasing?
 Perhaps your goal is to pay off higher interest rate credit cards, loans and or lines of credit with the lower mortgage rate.

-It is important to evaluate the pros and cons of a mortgage refinance.
+It is important to evaluate the pros and cons of mortgage refinancing.
 Especially if you are refinancing to take advantage of a lower interest rate.
 Other factors such as the penalty and fees, if applicable, need to be taken into account.

 Some costs associated with refinancing may be a discharge fee to leave your current lender.
 This arises when looking to refinance with a new lender.
 Also, the cost of an appraisal to determine the current value of your property.
 In addition, there can be legal fees to register the new larger mortgage amount.